symbol/symbol-docs/source/guides/transaction/creating-an-escrow-with-aggregate-bonded-transaction.rst

 Alice will send a transaction to the ticket distributor exchanging 100 nem:xem with 1 museum:ticket.

-Create two  :ref:`transfer transaction <transfer-transaction>`:
+1. Create two  :ref:`transfer transaction <transfer-transaction>`:

-1. From Alice to the ticket distributor sending 100 nem:xem
+A. From Alice to the ticket distributor sending 100 nem:xem
-2. From the ticket distributor to Alice sending 1 museum:ticket.
+B. From the ticket distributor to Alice sending 1 museum:ticket.

-Add them as ``innerTransactions`` under an :ref:`aggregate transaction <aggregate-transaction>`.
+2. Add them as ``innerTransactions`` under an :ref:`aggregate transaction <aggregate-transaction>`.

 An aggregate Transaction is *complete* if before announcing it to the network, all required cosigners have signed it.
 If valid, it will be included in a block.